PyTables/PyTables/doc/source/usersguide/utilities.rst

                             reversing the order, use a negative value in the "step" part of "RANGE" (see "-r" flag).
 Only applies to table objects
-      --checkCSI            Force the check for a CSI index for the --sortby column
+      --checkCSI            force the check for a CSI index for the --sortby column
       --propindexes         propagate the indexes existing in original tables.
 The default is to not propagate them.
+Only applies to table objects
+      --dont-allow-padding  remove the possible padding in compound types in source files.
+The default is to propagate it.
 Only applies to table objects

 Read on for a brief introduction to this utility.